Network Analyzer

 Overview

 The Network Analyzer is a tool for measuring the frequency response (amplitude and phase characteristics) of equipment and systems.
-It features two modes: "Stepped Sine," which measures by changing a sine wave incrementally, and "Fast Chirp," which measures the entire band instantaneously.
+It uses the "Fast Chirp" method (logarithmic chirp signal) to perform high-precision measurements of the entire band in a short time.

 Primary uses: